 Got Preference Points?

 Have you started buying/collecting your Wyoming Big Game Preference Points yet?
 If you are planning on hunting big game in Wyoming anytime in the near future, it’s a must!
 It’s never too late to start planning and purchasing your preference points to draw that “tag of a lifetime”!
 The new system is working very well for sportsmen willing to pay a small price for a nearly guaranteed chance to draw a great Wyoming big game tag!
 The application period for preference points only, is July thru October each year.
 Call us for all the details about the preference point system and how it can work for you!
 In fact, if you would like Rough Country Outfitters to manage your preference points for you, just give us a call and we will get you started!

 Trophy Care, Meat Processing & Taxidermy

 After a successful hunt we will expertly field dress and field cape your trophy for you.
-Meat processing is available locally.
-Processing fees vary from $150.00 for antelope or deer, up to $400.00 for elk, depending on the size / species of the animal and customer requests.
+Upon harvest, hunters are responsible for furnishing their own game bags, if they so desire.
+Meat processing is available locally, as a rule.
+Processing fees vary from $150.00 for antelope or deer, up to $450.00 for elk, depending on the size/species of the animal and customer requests.
 If you do not wish to take your meat with you, arrangements can be made for people in need to receive it.
 However, under Wyoming state law, the hunter is still responsible to pay for the basic processing fees before donation.
 RCO and thier guides DO NOT offer meat processing services at any camp, beyond trophy caping, field dressing, quartering and/or breaking down of a carcass in the field.
+For convenience, RCO recommends that hunters break down their game carcasses (boned-out or quartered) into large coolers with dry ice, for transport to their own local game processor.